hapytex/django-antipatterns/antipattern/processing-request-data-manually.md

 User.objects.filter(username=username).exists()
 ```

-but if the we *edit* the user, and we retain the same `username`, then this will result in an error, since the username indeed already exists: the object we edit has that username.
+but if we *edit* the user, and we retain the same `username`, then this will result in an error, since the username indeed already exists: the object we edit has that username.
 We can fix this by using:

 ```python3
 User.objects.exclude(pk=pk).filter(username=username).exists()